Christopher-Schulze/Hemera-OneirOS/docs/DOCUMENTATION.md

 ## Future Enhancements

-* Populate implementation-specific guides (runtime, frontends, proving backends) linked from this hub.
+* Populate implementation-specific guides (runtime, frontends, proving backends) linked from this hub. **Status:** Initial implementation overview and module READMEs added under `oneiros/`.
 * Automate validation that documentation references remain up to date (pre-commit or CI).
 * Extend the file-and-wire map with component owners and service-level objectives.